Over HDB Income Ceiling 2026: Buy Resale Anyway | Nexus

 Brass horizontal bar suspended above two stacks of gold coins on a navy marble desk — one stack just touching the bar, one stack reaching above it, representing the HDB income ceiling threshold

 One stack under the bar, one stack over.
-Same right to buy the resale flat; different financing routes.
+Same right to buy the resale flat, just a different financing route.

-Per the HDB Income Guidelines for HFE Letter Application, the ceiling thresholds for 2026 are:
+The HDB Income Guidelines for HFE Letter Application set the 2026 ceiling thresholds as follows:

 Household TypeIncome Ceiling (gross/month)What's GatedStill Available